mojaloop/mojaloop/contribute/Decision-Items.md

 All APIs should be documented, using the standard documentation and if changes occur all teams need to be notified

 ## Versioning
-Versioning of the API vs. versioning of a retrieved article - POR is staying with version string
+Versioning of the API verses versioning of a retrieved article.
+The plan of record is we are staying with version string.

 ## URLs
-URLs can not be stored in a DB
+URLs can not be stored in a database

 ## RAML vs. Swagger
 Public facing documentation in Swagger/Open API.
 All components will be accessible over public internet by default.
 Use Open API for public facing APIs.
 See [Tools Decisions](Tools,-technology,-and-process-choices)